desmodev/desmodev.github.io/_posts/2022-11-23-working-with-an-editor.md

 Most institutions now require that the use of an editor be acknowledged in the front matter of the thesis.

-Additionally, further acknowledgement may also be required if the editor’s current or former area of academic specialisation is similar to that of the student's.
+Additionally, further acknowledgement may also be required if the editor’s current or former area of academic specialisation is similar to the student's.